 3. The BulletShares ETF Bond Ladder Tool does not allow for direct purchase of the portfolio and does not take into consideration any commission or spread an investor may incur when transacting in the BulletShares ETFs.

 4. The BulletShares ETF Bond Ladder Tool does not take into account fees associated with purchases shares of BulletShares ETFs.

 5. Fund data is subject to change on a daily basis.
-The projections presented do not represent the results that any particular investor actually attained.
+The estimates presented do not represent the results that any particular investor actually attained.
 The information presented is based, in part, on selections entered by the user.
 No representation or warranty is made as to the reasonableness of the selection made.
-Projected results have many inherent limitations and no representation is made that any investment will or is likely to characteristics similar to those shown in the scenarios.
-Actual results may differ, and may differ substantially, from the projections.
+Estimated results have many inherent limitations and no representation is made that any investment will or is likely to characteristics similar to those shown in the scenarios.
+Actual results may differ, and may differ substantially, from the estimates.
 Changes in the assumptions may have a material impact on the hypothetical results presented.